tomicapretto/etc/lessons/lesson_02.md

 For instance, if we look at the first new fish we observe, we can visualize probabilities that way.

 This fish is pretty cool, isn't it?
 Our uncertainty is very low: it's almost sure that it weighs more than 250 and less than 500.
-Our price estimation for shipping that fish should be quite precise -- you start to see the interest of estimating uncertainty and relating it to business constraints?
+Our price estimation for shipping that fish should be quite precise.
+Do you start to see the interest in estimating uncertainty and relating it to business constraints?

 But let's not stop there: let's do this analysis for all the new fishes!
 <!-- #endregion -->